 3.What is your medium and what is your process?

 The initial drawing is the basis for all the finished artwork.
 I use professional watercolours and a mixture of fine coloured pencils, soft pencils and graphite, I may also occasionally use a small amount of acrylic and inks.
 I use all the media at my disposal to achieve the final outcome.
 Each individual work has its own nuances and demands.
 I use the best materials available to perfect every individual piece.
 The final image may also be manipulated digitally if so required.

 I have created a blog post dedicated to my process, you may find this here: https://artandlifeanalysis.blogspot.com/2018/11/process.html

-I work in two formats, A3 and A2, the smaller A3 illustrations take less time due to their size, A2 take a longer period.
-Generally, an A3 may take 1-3 days, and an A2 2-6 days.
+I work in three formats, A4, A3 and A2, Landscape/portrait.
+Generally, an A4, A3 may take 1-3 days, and an A2 2-6 days.
 Both are dependant upon the complexity of the design, and whether or not the commissioner requires the work by a set date and time.
 If a tight deadline is envisaged, I can accommodate a lesser time period, please contact me with the details and I will review if this is feasible.

 Yes at the commencement of the verbal direction and agreement, I supply you with an individualised contract outlining the commision details, time frame expected, and the overall cost envisaged.

 My service to the independent author/publisher includes Setting up your finished book /product on selected platforms (Amazon etc) I will then produce a marketing plan, including active book promotion through online portals.
 This package will include a timescale, and end date for my involvement in marketing, this is usually within a month.
 Please ask for more details and a quote for this service.

 7. How much do you charge per illustration?

 Illustration pricing is guided by a licensing fee.
 There are a number of other factors that need to be considered to enable a justifiable fee, they include: